Access Control

 |---|---|

-Why not workspace in JWT: Membership revocation is immediate.
-No token refresh needed on workspace switch.
-Users with multiple workspace memberships work naturally.
+Why not domain in JWT: Membership revocation is immediate.
+No token refresh needed on domain switch.
+Users with multiple domain memberships work naturally.

 Server-side verification